johnashu/harmony_blockchain_sync_alerts/README.md

 ```
 > VSTATS_TOKEN: Add your token from vstats

-> SHARD: Add your chosen shard
+> SHARD:3 Add your chosen shard

-> HARMONY_FOLDER: Add path containing .hmy ( run pwd in .hmy location to get full path ) e.g /home/serviceharmony/harmony
+> HARMONY_FOLDER:"" Add path containing .hmy ( run pwd in .hmy location to get full path ) e.g /home/serviceharmony/harmony

-> RUN_EVERY_X_MINUTES: Define in minutes how often you would like the script to run and send an alert if behind
+> RUN_EVERY_X_MINUTES:30 Define in minutes how often you would like the script to run and send an alert if behind

-> FULLY_SYNCED_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like an alert if you are fully synced.
+> FULLY_SYNCED_NOTIFICATIONS_PER_DAY:1 Define how often per 24 hours you would like an alert if you are fully synced.
 0 = No status notifications

-> FROZEN_SLEEP: Time to sleep between checking for shard0 being frozen.

 > SEND_STUCK_MSG=True # Check if Shard 0 is Stuck